forax/vmboiler/README.md

 in a way that JITs can easily optimized in order to generate an assembly code that is really close to the code generated for the equivalent code in Java.

-Why the API is register based an not stack based like the Java bytecode ?
+Why the API is register based and not stack based like the Java bytecode ?
 ---
 De-optimization is triggered by throwing an exception (OptimisticError) and inside an exception handler, the stack is lost so instead of trying to